 Data in the graphs below is indexed to the year 2010 (post Great Recession period) to show trends and to compare with the Canadian economy.
 After 2010, a clear gap appeared between national employment growth and provincial employment in the goods producing sector that has continued to widen over time.

 Between 2010 and 2019, employment in Nova Scotia’s good-producing sector has decreased 1.9%, whereas at the national level it has grown 6.2%.
 However, with the economic shock of the COVID-19 pandemic, employment in the goods sector dropped 5% at the national level but fell only 2% in Nova Scotia from 2019 to 2020.

 Service-Producing Sector Trends

-Employment in the service-producing sector has been increasing at national and provincial levels though growth has been faster nationally.
-After peaking in 2012, relative to 2010, employment growth in Nova Scotia’s service-producing sector went on a downward trend until 2017.
-However, employment in Nova Scotia’s service-producing sector was 4.3% higher in 2019 compared to 2010.
+Employment in the service-producing sector was increasing at national and provincial levels from 2010 to 2019, though growth had faster nationally.
+After peaking in 2013, relative to 2010, employment growth in Nova Scotia’s service-producing sector went on a downward trend until 2017.
+With the arrival of COVID-19, employment in Nova Scotia’s service-producing sector fell below 2015 levels (previously the lowest since 2010).